AresL/IEDb/readme.md

 # IEDb

-IEDb (Internet Exercise Database) is a web platform, based on Node.js, where Exercises can be stored and then be solved and rated by users of different Ability Levels.
+IEDb (Internet Exercise Database) is a web platform, based on Node.js, where Exercises can be stored, solved and rated by users of different Ability Levels.
-Through this process the system produces a personalized difficulty for the users that will attempt to solve the Exercise.
+Through this process the system produces a personalized difficulty for the users that will attempt to solve the Exercise in the future.
 The accuracy of the presiction increases as more users rate the Exercise.

-For demonstration purposes a number of physics Exercises have been added to the system.
+For demonstration purposes, a number of physics Exercises have been added to the system.

 ## Getting Started